Sup2point0/Assort/readme.md

 # Assort

-An assortion of my various cryzacions.
+An assortacion of my varical cryzacions.

 <br>